Masaya Okugawa

-Masaya Okugawa (奥川 雅也, Okugawa Masaya) is a Japanese professional footballer who plays as a midfielder for 2.
-Bundesliga club Arminia Bielefeld.
+Masaya Okugawa (奥川 雅也, Okugawa Masaya) is a Japanese professional footballer who plays as a midfielder for Kyoto Sanga.

 Club career

 Kyoto Sanga

-Okugawa joined Kyoto Sanga FC's youth setup in 2009 from local youth side Ayano Boys Club.
+Okugawa joined Kyoto Sanga's youth setup in 2009 from local youth side Ayano Boys Club.
 He progressed through the youth system of the Sanga and in September 2014, he signed a professional contract with them.
-He made his first team debut in the J2 League on 5 May 2015, in a 1–1 draw against FC Gifu, replacing Takumi Miyayoshi after 59 minutes.
+He made his first team debut in the J2 League on 5 May 2015, in a 1–1 draw against Gifu, replacing Takumi Miyayoshi after 59 minutes.

 Red Bull Salzburg

 On 5 June 2015, Red Bull Salzburg announced the signing of Okugawa from Kyoto Sanga, for an undisclosed fee rumoured to be in the region of ¥100 million.
-He would be developed for the first team via Liefering.
+He would be developed for the first team via FC Liefering.

 On 31 August 2018, it was announced that Okugawa would join Holstein Kiel on loan until the end of 2018–19 season.

 On 3 November 2020, Okugawa scored his first UEFA Champions League goal in a 6–2 defeat against Bayern Munich in the 2020–21 season.

 Okugawa joined German club Arminia Bielefeld on loan for the remainder of the season on 31 January 2021.
 The deal contained an option to buy.